Constitution of the Geocaching Association of Great Britain

 F - Officers

-- The Association shall primarily be represented by a Chair, chosen from and by members as described in Clause N (Elections), and governed by Clause H (Termination).
+- The Association shall primarily be represented by a Chair, chosen from and by members as described in Clause Q (Elections), and governed by Clause H (Termination).

 - All Association meetings and proceedings shall be led by the Chair, unless unavailable.

-- Should the elected Chair of the Association become unavailable, the Executive Committee shall appoint an Acting Chair from among its number, to serve until the Chair is again available, or the next election period (as governed by clause H5d), whichever is the earlier.
+- Should the elected Chair of the Association become unavailable and no Vice Chair has been appointed prior to this, the Executive Committee shall appoint an Acting Chair from among its number, to serve until the Chair is again available, or the next election period (as governed by clause H5d), whichever is the earlier.

 - In the case that the Chair is unavailable for a single meeting, the appointment of an Acting Chair shall be minuted.